-To receive a Pass/Fail grade for a co-op work term, each student must have on file both the Supervisor and Student Evaluation of the co-op experience and evidence of completion of a Work-Term Reflection.
+To receive a satisfactory grade for a co-op work term, each student must have on file both the Supervisor and Student Evaluation of the co-op experience and evidence of completion of a Work-Term Reflection.
 The supervisor’s evaluation of the student’s co-op experience should be reviewed with the student and then signed by the employer.
-During a co-op work term, students generally work full-time (40 hours) a week, and in some cases, required to work overtime or various shifts depending on the employers needs.
-A student hired later than the start of the term, or released prior to the end of the term (except under extreme conditions) must work at least six weeks (250 hours) of the twelve week term and receive a “satisfactory” grade to have their work experience count toward graduation requirements.
+During a co-op work term, students generally work full-time (40 hours) a week, and in some cases, required to work overtime or various shifts depending on the employer's needs.
+A student hired later than the start of the term, or released prior to the end of the term (except under extreme conditions) must work at least six weeks (240 hours) of the twelve week term and receive a “satisfactory” grade to have their work experience count toward graduation requirements.

 Professional Development Modules

 Cooperative and experiential learning is fully integrated in our academic and educational program and supports University learning outcomes.
 Over the course of their academic career, students will participate in professional development modules designed to allow them to reflect upon, plan for, and be intentional in their personal work experiences.

 The student’s performance during a cooperative work experience term is evaluated by the student’s supervisor, who is assigned for that term by the co-op employer.
 This evaluation is required by Kettering and is kept on file for five years after graduation or separation from the University.
 The terms are evaluated on a “satisfactory/unsatisfactory” grading format.
 No academic credit hours or quality points are earned through the work experience requirements of the program.